Typical Retirement Expenses to Prepare For

 • Uncovered health care costs: Health care might not cover anything, and to get total coverage, it might be necessary to get multiple plans under Medicare.
 However, it’s important to weigh the cost of that over any out-of-pocket costs.
 Of course, it’s hard to predict the future and because of that, it can be challenging to get the math just right.

 • Long-term care: This retirement expense can be steep, and the costs involved continue to rise.
 Especially for retirees who don’t have family to turn to for assistance, this can constitute a significant portion of a retirement budget.
-It’s estimated in Genworth’s Cost of Care Survey that the average cost for an in-home health aid is $61,776, while a private room in a nursing home facility runs $108,405 on average.
+In-home care aids may cost tens of thousands of dollars per year, and a private room in a nursing home facility could easily run more than $100,000 per year.

 • Unanticipated housing costs: Retirees’ budgets might also get thrown off by housing costs they didn’t factor into their calculations.
 For instance, while a retiree may have noted the cost of their monthly mortgage payments, they may not have taken into account potential home repairs and maintenance, or needed additions, like a wheelchair-accessible ramp.